Raywantt/Dog-Vision/README.md

 - Saving and loading models for reuse

 ## Dataset
 The dataset consists of multiple images of different dog breeds, which are preprocessed and augmented to improve model performance.
+The dataset can be found as part of the [Kaggle Dog Breed Identification Challenge](https://www.kaggle.com/competitions/dog-breed-identification/data).

 ## Installation
 To run the notebook locally, ensure you have the following installed: